+Carbon Manavida Maintonanaa Araa

 Carbon Monoxide Maintenance Area

 8-Hour Ozone (2008) Attainment Area

 Nitrogen Dioxide Attainment Area

 Particulate Matter 10 Attainment Area

 Vehicle Parking (Number of Spaces) None

-Owner(s)/Use(s) Prior to GM The Property was cultivated for agricultural use as early as 1940 to at least 1964.
-Residential structures were located on the Property between 1935 and 2003.
+Owner(s)/Use(s) Prior to GM The Property was cultivated for agricultural use as early as 1940 until approximately 1966.
+Van Buren Development Company occupied the site from approximately 1966 to 1969, during which time they operated a landfill.

-Previous Operations by GM Some commercial structures were constructed on the Property, including a structure used as a United Auto Workers Hall in 1962, and a structure associated with a former GM warehouse in 1972.
-These have both been removed.

-Wastewater Management System None
+Previous Operations by GM The site has been vacant since the closure of the Van Buren Development Company landfill in approximately 1969, when GM purchased the site.

+Surrounding Owners/Uses Industrial to the east; agricultural to the north; airport to the south; residential to northwest/west.

 Rail Service Norfolk Southern Corporation

 Name and Proximity to Nearest Interstate Highway(s) Route 12 (1 mile); I-94 (approximately 6 miles)

 Name and Proximity to Nearest Commercial Airport(s) Detroit Metropolitan Airport (approximately 13 miles)

 Name and Proximity to Nearest Commercial Seaport(s) Port of Detroit (approximately 35 miles)